pgpbpadilla/pgpbpadilla.github.io/_drafts/knetledge-memoir.liquid.md

 individual student's needs, given that their starting point is known.

-## Oracles: Answering difficult questions
+### Oracles: Answering difficult questions

+There are times when I only want an answer and not necessarily a detailed explanation right away; in those cases an Oracle would help.
+If necessary, a detailed explanation can also be requested.

-I think I was watching Stephen Hawking's _Into the Universe_ episode on Aliens and I wondered how come we're still not able to build spaceships that can travel among the stars.
+Some of these questions come to me while learning about something else, for example, I was watching Stephen Hawking's _Into the Universe_ episode on Aliens and I wondered how come we're still not able to build spaceships that can travel among the stars.

 Is it because we don't know how? or because we know that it's not feasible to do?
 Why isn't this a question we can just give to a computer system that holds all of human knowledge and let it crunch a spaceship design?

-Other difficult questions started to pop into my mind, for example, what does it take to transition to a prosperous and peaceful civilization?
-Building an Oracle would be a really useful and beneficial thing to do.
+Another example of a difficult question:  what does it take to transition to a prosperous and peaceful civilization?

-A clear gap between today and my imaginary version of the future where a computer system can basically solve all our problems is that there isn't a global inventory of all of human knowledge.
+A gap – among many others – between today and my imaginary version of the future where a computer system can basically solve all our problems is that there isn't a global inventory of all of human knowledge.
 Even if we did have such an inventory, I'm not sure that we could build an Oracle.